pdincubus/MODX-Revo-Boilerplate/README.md

 You can pretty much do what you want in this file, but point out developer, designer, technology used, etc.

+###Search Results Page

+Clue is in the name really!

 ##Extras

 I generally use the following extras most of the time:

-* CodeMirror.
-Syntax highlighting and stuff for anything that isn't a standard content page.
 * [Articles](http://rtfm.modx.com/extras/revo/articles).
 This in turn installs a load of extras it needs.
 Useful for simple blogs.
+* [CodeMirror](http://modx.com/extras/package/codemirror).
+Syntax highlighting and stuff for anything that isn't a standard content page.
-* Google Analytics Dashboard Widget - graphs and pretty things on your dashboard
+* [Google Analytics Dashboard Widget](http://modx.com/extras/package/googleanalyticsdashboardwidget) - graphs and pretty things on your dashboard
 * [FormIt](http://rtfm.modx.com/extras/revo/formit).
 For form sending/validation, etc
+* [Gallery](http://modx.com/extras/package/gallery).
+Pictures.
+Grouped.
+Like in a gallery.
 * [getRelated](http://rtfm.modx.com/extras/revo/getrelated).
 Goes and sees if it can find content related to the page you're on.
 Useful in Articles pages.
 * [getResources](http://rtfm.modx.com/extras/revo/getresources).
 Useful for all kinds of things.
 * [GoogleSiteMap](http://rtfm.modx.com/extras/revo/googlesitemap).
 Generates XML sitemaps for Spiders, etc
 * [JSONDerulo](http://modx.com/extras/package/jsonderulo).
 Pulls in and outputs JSON feeds for common social feeds.
+* [phpThumbsUp](http://modx.com/extras/package/phpthumbsup).
+Alternative to phpThumbof or pThumb.
+Does not hold up page load times like either of those.
+More config required, but performs well... or...
 * [pThumb](https://github.com/oo12/phpThumbOf).
 Crop, thumbnail and alter images automagically.
-Offers improvements over the original phpThumbOf
+Offers improvements over the original phpThumbOf.
+* [setPlaceholders](https://github.com/oo12/setPlaceholders/).
+Performs a combination of features from [getResourceField](http://modx.com/extras/package/getresourcefield), [UltimateParent](http://modx.com/extras/package/ultimateparent) and others.
+Really flexible package and well documented!
 * [SimpleSearch](http://rtfm.modx.com/extras/revo/simplesearch).
 For use on the Page Not Found error page.
+* [TinyMCE](http://modx.com/extras/package/tinymce).
+Pretty much the only choice you have for a reasonable text editor in MODX Revo.
+There is a CKEditor extra but the last time I tried it out it didn't have internal link integration like TinyMCE does.
+Shame because it's a much nicer RTE.
+* [VersionX](https://github.com/Mark-H/VersionX2).
+Content / chunk version tracker extra.
+Useful for rolling back to a previous version of something.
 * [Wayfinder](http://rtfm.modx.com/extras/revo/wayfinder).
 Makes menus easy.
 These can also be done with getResources!
-* [setPlaceholders](https://github.com/oo12/setPlaceholders/).
-Performs a combination of features from getResourceField, UltimateParent and others.
-Really flexible package and well documented!
-* [VersionX](https://github.com/Mark-H/VersionX2).
-Content / chunk version tracker extra.
-Useful for rolling back to a previous version of something.
-* TinyMCE.
-Pretty much the only choice you have for a reasonable text editor in MODX Revo.
-There is a CKEditor extra but the last time I tried it out it didn't have internal link integration like TinyMCE does.
-Shame because it's a much nicer RTE.

 ##Transport Package